wp-plugins/slick-doc-it/readme.txt

 Stable tag: 1.0.3
 License: GPLv2 or later

-Create documentation for anything with style with this easy-to-use plugin!
+Create great looking documentation for anything with this easy-to-use plugin!

 == Description ==